FindMySchool LogoFindMySchool

 This is a Lancashire local authority coordinated admissions process for Reception, with additional school-specific paperwork typical of voluntary aided Catholic primaries.

-Lancashire states that applications for a Reception place for September 2026 opened on 01 September 2025 and the deadline was 15 January 2026.
+For Reception entry in September 2027 in Lancashire, applications close on 15 January 2027, with offers issued on 16 April 2027.
 Offers for primary are typically released on the national offer day in April (commonly 16 April in 2026 materials).

 The school’s own admissions page also makes the key point parents sometimes miss: you still have to apply even if your child attends the linked nursery, and the school indicates that you also need to complete its own admissions form alongside the Lancashire application route.